 Authentication Module:

 The Microsoft Authentication Library (MSAL) enables developers to acquire tokens from the Microsoft identity platform to authenticate users and access secured web APIs.
 And its token will expire in within short period of time (i.e., half an hour).
-It can be used to provide secure access to Microsoft Graph, other Microsoft APIs, third-party web APIs
+It can be used to provide secure access to Microsoft Graph, other Microsoft APIs, third-party web APIs.